mdenson-dayspring/dt-big-integer/README.md

 Big Integer library module
 ==========================

 A library providing a arbitrary length integer implementation for Node and browser javascript coding.
+This library was put together as an implementation of Programming Praxis "Big Number" exercises in 2011.

 ## Installation